nikhil0770/GeoLocation/README.md

 #### For Taking inputs from File

 1. Go to `input.txt` and enter the List of Cities(one on each line) whose Location you want to get.
+2. Output of the result will be stored in `output.txt`

 ---